How to keep on keeping on, even when you might not want to…

 We all know people who inspire us, whether it’s their focus and perseverance, their energy or they are just fun to be around.
 Soak up all their knowledge and absorb their energy to help with your own weight loss inspiration.

 The best thing about being in the 21st century is that you can surround yourself with these people from a distance.
-Or go old school and visit and spend time with like-minded people who are also getting motivated to lose weight.

 4. Set small, measurable goals